 • meet age related expectations for reading, with the aspiration to exceed them.

 Validated systematic, synthetic phonics programme: 'Little Wandle Letters and Sounds Revised'

-We teach early reading through the validated systematic, synthetic phonics programme 'Little Wandle Letters and Sounds Revised' which we have just purchased and implemented.
+We teach early reading through the validated systematic, synthetic phonics programme 'Little Wandle Letters and Sounds Revised'.

 Right from the start of Reception, children will have a daily phonics lesson which follows the progression for Little Wandle Letters and Sounds and this continues in Year One to ensure children become fluent readers.

 In Reception, we build from 10-minute lessons, with additional daily oral blending games, to the full-length lesson as quickly as possible.
 Each Friday, we review the week’s teaching to help children become fluent readers.
 Children make a strong start in Reception: teaching begins in Week 2 of the Autumn term.

 We follow the Little Wandle Letters and Sounds Revised expectations of progress (see below).
 Four new phonemes and their corresponding graphemes are taught (GPCs) each week and they are then used in the final lesson of the week to review the week’s learning.
 Children will also learn tricky words during these sessions.

 In the Autumn and Spring term, Reception learn phase 2 and phase 3 GPCs and then will spend the final term learning phase 4.
 Year 1 begin the Autumn term with 3 weeks of revision of phases 2, 3 and 4 before learning phase 5, which will be completed by the end of the year.
 Year 2 children will begin the year by revisiting phase 5 and other previously taught phases to ensure all children are completely confident with applying these GPCs in both their reading and also their writing. (please see the overview here for what this progression looks like).